Real-time Anomaly Detection for Liquid Argon Time Projection Chambers: Network Training, Testing and Evaluation

-In addition to this numerical correlation, we also visually confirmed that pixel-intensity input images match well with the corresponding truth-level particle information.
-Figure~\ref{fig:image_vs_truth} shows an example where a high-anomaly score input image aligns with a truth image containing multiple overlapping tracks.
+In addition to this numerical correlation, we also visually confirmed that pixel-intensity inputs match well with the corresponding truth-level particle information.
+Figure~\ref{fig:image_vs_truth} shows an example where a high-anomaly score input aligns with a truth overlay containing multiple overlapping tracks.
 This reinforces the interpretation that the model assigns higher anomaly scores to rare, high-complexity events (interactions).